makkahwi/asac-works/Read-33/README.md

 [Source](https://jwt.io/introduction/)

-JWT stands for JSON Web Token, which is a sort of a unique signature that signifies the user identity.
-It's mostly used for accross-app authentication for access restriction cases, but it also could be used for accross-app ciphered data exchange.
+JWT stands for JSON Web Token, which is a sort of a unique signature that signifies the user identity It's mostly used for across-app authentication for access restriction cases, but it also could be used for across-app ciphered data exchange.

 JWT creation formula is: [header].[payload/content].[signature]

-For accross-app JWT authentication, the standard use is to attach it to the API header as follows: {Authorization: Bearer [token]}
+For across-app JWT authentication, the standard use is to attach it to the API header as follows: {Authorization: Bearer [token]}

 ---